Home → Response to COVID-19 → Pandemic Management Orders

 PMO-SJC-5 Order Regarding Petitions Concerning Control of Notifiable Diseases and Conditions (April 17, 2020).
 Effective immediately, and until further order of the Court, the District Court shall schedule and hear petitions concerning the control of notifiable diseases and conditions pursuant to Title 22, chapter 250.
 The Court has promulgated forms for the Notice of Hearing and Order for hearings held pursuant to 22 M.R.S. § 820.

-PMO-SJC-6 Emergency Rules from the Supreme Judicial Court for Forcible Entry and Detainer (Eviction) Cases (Rev. December 22, 2020).
+PMO-SJC-6 Emergency Rules from the Supreme Judicial Court for Forcible Entry and Detainer (Eviction) Cases (Rev. April 1, 2021).
 Revised procedures for addressing FED (eviction) cases, including the scheduling of a telephonic status conferences, followed in appropriate cases by mediation and/or final hearing, are included in this PMO.
-This revision extends the effective period to March 31, 2021.
+The previous revision introduced a remote docket call pilot project through March 31, 2021.
+The most recent revision extends the pilot project through June 30, 2021.
+An attached Addendum to the order identifies where the project will be piloted and the effective date of the pilot project for each court.

-PMO-SJC-7: Order Regarding Trial Court Remote Proceedings and Public Access (Rev. December 14, 2020).
+PMO-SJC-7: Order Regarding Trial Court Remote Proceedings and Public Access (Rev. February 17, 2021).
 This order establishes that almost all trial court proceedings must be conducted remotely—through video or telephonic formats—while the Phased Management Plan is in effect.
-The revised order now permits the use of virtual backgrounds in video remote proceedings where necessary for the safety or security of a party or witness.
+The revised order no longer governs child protective custody matters.
+Effective February 17, 2021, child protective custody matters are governed by PMO-SJC-10.

 PMO-SJC-8: Emergency Rules from the Supreme Judicial Court on Waiver of Initial Appearances (Rev. December 14, 2020)